srl-labs/learn-srlinux/docs/tutorials/programmability/event-handler/oper-group/oper-group-cfg.md

 1. Monitor the operational state of these uplinks.
 2. The following links we consider "access" links, their operational state will depend on the state of the uplinks when processed by a script.
-3. Required number of uplinks to be in oper up state before putting down downlinks.
+3. Required number of uplinks to be in the oper-up state before putting down downlinks.
 4. Path to the script file which defines the logic of the event-handling routine using the state changes of the monitored paths and provided options.
 5. [Debug](script.md#debugging) option to indicate to a scrip that it should print additional debugging information.